 - Does not relieve hydrostatic pressure – which is the water entering the basement from below the basement floor due to water

 Interior drain tile, on the hand, can be installed more easily in existing homes.
 It tends not to get clogged if it’s hard PVC installed next to the footer with washed rock by a professional basement waterproofing company.
 Finally, interior drain tile systems provide some relief for hydrostatic pressure.
 Some homes may require a trunkline across the basement and not just around the perimeter to further eliminate hydrostatic pressure.

-An interior drain tile system controls the flow of water into the drain tile and sump pump, and is the preferred method of in Minnesota and Wisconsin.
+An interior drain tile system controls the flow of water into the drain tile and sump pump, and is the preferred method in Minnesota and western Wisconsin.

 What are the Different Drain Tile Installation Choices?

 On top the Cement Floor by the Wall: